ndphillips/FFTrees/README.md

 ## What are fast-and-frugal trees (FFTs)?

 *Fast-and-frugal trees* (FFTs) are simple and transparent decision algorithms for solving binary classification problems.
-When predicting outcomes for new data, the performance of FFTs competes with machine learning techniques such as logistic regression (LR), support-vector machines (SVM), and random forests (RF).
-FFTs can be preferable to more complex algorithms because they require very little information, are robust against overfitting, and are easy to interpret, use, and communicate.
+The key feature making FFTs faster and more frugal than other decision trees is that every node allows for a decision or prediction.
+When predicting new outcomes, the performance of FFTs competes with more complex algorithms and machine learning techniques, such as logistic regression (LR), support-vector machines (SVM), and random forests (RF).
+Apart from being faster and requiring less information, FFTs tend to be robust against overfitting, and easy to interpret, use, and communicate.

 <!-- Quote (cited in guide.Rmd):   -->
 <!-- In the words of @burton2020:  -->